Modern Languages - French

 Students can take French courses to count toward their language requirements for the B.A., pursue a minor or a major in French, complete a secondary major in International and Area Studies, or pursue graduate studies in French.

-The Modern Languages department provides a diverse range of French courses, along with scholarships to support minors, majors, graduate studies, and students studying abroad.
+The Modern Languages department provides a diverse range of French courses, access to the Diplôme de français professionnel (an internationally recognized certification of professional French skills), along with scholarships to support minors, majors, graduate studies, and students studying abroad, in particular through the Allison Benson Memorial Scholarship.
 We also offer opportunities to earn free credits for prior language experience.
 Join us at our French Language Table to practice your French, engage in conversations, and connect with others.
-For further details, please contact:

 |